FEASTorg/Slice_DCMT/docs/README.md

-# Docs
+# SLICE_DCMT

-This is the docs!
+This is the docs for DCMT slice!

 ```yml
 project_name: "Slice DCMT"